DeanLeong/ruby-iteration-and-methods-lab/README.md

 To get started, `mkdir` a folder called `ruby_practice` and `cd` into it.

-Problems:
-- conditional logic by age in ruby with if
-- conditional logic by age in ruby with unless
-- build a calculator in ruby
-- puts from 1 to 20 with a while loop
-- puts from 1 to 20 with an until loop
-- puts from 1 to 20 with a recursive method

 ## Calculator
 Let's warm up by making some methods to do basic math.
 - In your `ruby_practice` folder, `touch` a file called `calculator.rb`